 Figure Q.3 shows the case for network discovery using location information of the MN with QUERIER_LOC.
-In (1), the MN SRCF sends the scheduled location information (QUERIER_LOC) of the MN through MIH_Get_Information request message.
-In (2), the IR SRCF responds with network access information elements, such as IE_NETWORK_TYPE and IE_NET_FREQUENCY_BANDS.
+In (1), the MN SR-MIHF sends the scheduled location information (QUERIER_LOC) of the MN through MIH_Get_Information request message.
+In (2), the IR SR-MIHF responds with network access information elements, such as IE_NETWORK_TYPE and IE_NET_FREQUENCY_BANDS.

-Add new Annex R

 Examples of SRHO

 (Informative)

+Insert

 WLAN to WiMAX single radio handover